What is the Edge? What Are Origin Servers?

 Introduction

-Content Delivery Networks may seem complicated at first, but they should be accessible to everyone.
-As such, it is crucial to understand what CDNs do, and how a network of many servers can effectively increase performance from an origin server.
+Content Delivery Networks can seem complicated, but they should be accessible to everyone.
+As such, it is crucial to understand what CDNs do, and how a network of many servers effectively increase performance from an origin server.

 What Is the Edge and how is it different from Origin Server